UE4yangyiming/CardShopSim_modding/README_EN.md

     -- D.TexturePath4 = dir ..
 "1401-4.png" In this demo only three layers, these three remain empty
     -- D.TexturePath5 = dir ..
 "1401-5.png" In this demo only three layers, these three remain empty
     D.TexturePath6 = dir ..
 "1401-6.png"   -- Bottom layer: background
+    D.FlowTexturePath = dir .. "fire.PNG"  --Background floating images
+    D.FlowValue = 0.5      --The transparency of the background floating image ranges from 0 to 1.
     R:RegisterCardData(D.CardID, D)        -- Register (add or override) end
 ```